anze3db/adventofcode/README.md

 ### Use a template to solve puzzles

-I use the following template to start solving puzzles, see my examples in [my repo for 2023](https://github.com/anze3db/adventofcode2023).
+I use the following template to start solving puzzles, see examples in [my repo for 2023](https://github.com/anze3db/adventofcode2023) or [2024](https://github.com/anze3db/adventofcode2024).

 ```python
 from adventofcode import AoC